Vamsoddharakudu: Plot

 Presently unfolding his sin, Sambasiva Rao passes away, leaving his daughter's responsibility to Suryam.
 Before the delay, Suryam approaches his father.
 Parallelly, Anand raids Rajagaru to grab the money for whitewashing his mistake in the trade.
 However, Suryam safeguards him and helps him attain a position in his company.
 Step by step, he wins his laurels and procures a post for Satya as an indebtedness to her father when she genuinely loves him.
 Sudarshan Rao forcibly transits Surekha to Rajagaru's residence, where two flies persist in their love, making Satya back up.

 Meanwhile, Rajagaru is aware of Anand's scam, which has turned his reputation upside down.
 After a while, Ashok tries to molest Satya, and Suryam shields her when Rajagaru kicks him out.
 Grief-stricken Rajagaru shares with Suryam that he did not possess a virtuous heir.
 Moreover, he embraces him and states that getting a son like him is a boon, which makes Suryam cloud nine.
 Next, Sudarshan Rao senses Suryam's presence at his father.
 Immediately, he rushes to engage Sirisha with Anand and warns Varalakshmi, who hinders Suryam.
 Anyhow, Satya pauses it, brings the fact to light, and proves the eminence of Varalakshmi.

 Rajagaru feels remorseful and advances to Varalakshmi but hesitates due to his sons.
 Hence, furious Suryam assaulted the office.
 Indeed, anguished Rajagaru attempted suicide, and Suryam tried to arrest him, but it was too late.
 As of today, Sudarshan Rao wiles by issuing shoot-at-sight orders for Suryam.
 Knowing it, Rajagaru wakes up and moves to the forest with Satya and Surekha.
 After a fierce fight, Suryam ceases the baddies and reforms his brothers, but Satya dies while shielding him.
 At last, Rajagaru bestows sectarian marks, bangles, and wedding chains to Varalakshmi.
-Finally, the movie ends on a happy note with the marriage of Suryam and Surekha.
+Finally, the film ends on a happy note with the marriage of Suryam and Surekha.